petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 Simply adding the instructions from the README resulted in SSL verification and dependency resolution errors.
 After some Googling and trial-and-error,
-I was able to get things installed in this image with this command:
+I was able to get things installed in the image by adding this command:

 ```dockerfile
 RUN pip install \